Noboru Takeshita

-Noboru Takeshita (竹下 登, Takeshita Noboru) was a Japanese politician who served as Prime Minister of Japan from 1987 to 1989 during the bubble economy.
+Noboru Takeshita (竹下 登, Takeshita Noboru) was a Japanese politician who served as prime minister of Japan from 1987 to 1989.

-Takeshita led the largest faction at the time in the Liberal Democratic Party, which he inherited from Kakuei Tanaka, from the 1980s until his death in 2000.
-He was dubbed the "last shadow shogun" for his behind-the-scenes influence in Japanese politics.
-He was the last prime minister to serve during the long rule of Emperor Shōwa.
-He is the grandfather of musician and actor Daigo.
+Born in Shimane Prefecture, Takeshita attended Waseda University and was drafted into the army during the Pacific War.
+He was first elected to the National Diet in 1958, and served as chief cabinet secretary in 1971–1972 and in 1974, and as finance minister from 1979–1980, 1982–1986, and in 1988, during which he signed the Plaza Accord in 1985.
+In 1987, Takeshita became head of the Liberal Democratic Party and succeeded Yasuhiro Nakasone as prime minister.
+He inherited the powerful LDP faction of Kakuei Tanaka, and was dubbed the "last shadow shogun" for his behind-the-scenes influence in politics.
+Takeshita was forced to resign in 1989 after being implicated in the Recruit scandal, but continued to lead the largest LDP faction until his death in 2000.
+He was the last prime minister to serve during the rule of Emperor Shōwa.

 Early life and education

-Noboru Takeshita was born on 26 February 1924, in present-day Unnan, Shimane Prefecture, the son of a sake brewer.
+Noboru Takeshita was born on 26 February 1924, in present-day Unnan, Shimane Prefecture, the only son of Yūzō Takeshita, a sake brewer, and his first wife, Yuiko.
 His family had been sake brewers for generations, and Takeshita was the 20th head of the Takeshita brewing family.
-Both his father Yūzō and his grandfather Gizō had been men of high repute in the region, and Takeshita followed in their footsteps and decided to become a politician when he was in middle school.
+Both his father Yūzō and his grandfather Gizō had been men of high repute in the region, and Takeshita followed in their footsteps and decided to become a politician when he was in junior high school.

 Takeshita attended Waseda University in Tokyo.

-He married prior to joining the Imperial Japanese Army to serve as an instructor during World War II.
+He married Masae Takeuchi prior to joining the Imperial Japanese Army to serve as an instructor during World War II.
 His wife committed suicide while he was away for the war, which author Jacob Schlesinger argued made Takeshita obsessive about his composure and highly reserved about showing anger to others.

-After the war, he remarried, to Naoko, a distant relative, worked as an English teacher and managed a high school judo team before entering politics in 1951.
+After the war, he remarried, to Naoko Endō, a distant relative, and worked as an English teacher and managed a high school judo team before entering politics in 1951.
 As a young judo competitor, he was known as "master of the draw" for his ability to avoid easy victories over weaker opponents and to avert defeat by stronger opponents.